yukinissie/npm-vs-yarn/README.md

 Date: 2023-11-26

-Yarn is faster than npm.
-We can move package manager from Npm to Yarn for JavaScript now.
+Yarn is just a bit faster than npm.
+I guess speed may not be the deciding factor in whether to switch from npm to yarn.

 |                                              | npm install | npm ci | yarn  |
 | -------------------------------------------- | ----------- | ------ | ----- |